MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 If you see any of the following errors, please contact your IT administrator or refer to our self-serve documentation at http://aka.ms/guidesdocs.

-- Guides isn't set up correctly, or you might not have permission to access it.
+- [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] isn't set up correctly, or you might not have permission to access it.
 Contact your administrator or use the documentation link below.

-- Your client app version does not support your Dynamics 365 Guides solution version.
+- Your client app version does not support your [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution version.
 Please update your client app, contact your administrator, or see the self-serve documentation http://aka.ms/guidesdocs.

-- You don't have a license to use Dynamics 365 Guides.
+- You don't have a license to use [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 Contact your administrator.

 #### Staying on the account picker more than 25 seconds during HoloLens sign-in will make it unresponsive